OCA/stock-logistics-barcode/stock_scanner/README.rst

 If needed enable Login/Logout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The module come with 2 predifined scenarii for Login and Logout.
+The module comes with 2 predefined scenarii for Login and Logout.
 The functionality is disabled by default and the user to use in
 Odoo must be specified in the `.odoorpcrc` file used by odoo-sentinel and can be overriden on the Scanner Hardware definition in Odoo.

-If the Login/logout functionality is enabled, when a user start a session with odoo-sentinel, only the Login scenario is displayed on the screen.
+If the Login/logout functionality is enabled, when a user starts a session with odoo-sentinel, only the Login scenario is displayed on the screen.
 The scenario will prompt the user for its login and pwd.
-If the authentication succeed, each interaction with Odoo will be done using the uid of the connected user.
-Once connected, a Logout scenario is displayed in the list of available scenarii and the Login scenario no more appear.
+If the authentication succeeds, each interaction with Odoo will be done using the uid of the connected user.
+Once connected, a Logout scenario is displayed in the list of available scenarii and the Login scenario no longer appear.

-The Login/logout functionality enable you to specify on the scenario a list of users and/or a list of groups with access to the scenario.
+The Login/logout functionality enables you to specify on the scenario a list of users and/or a list of groups with access to the scenario.

 To enable the Login/logout functionality:
     * Go to "Settings > Warehouse" and check the checkbox Login/logout scenarii enabled.